 Fender or Ibanez?

-One niche where these guitar giants really shine is intermediate-level guitars and basses.
-Surely you already know that both of these companies make outstanding instruments for professional players, but most of us are hobby players, semi-pros or working musicians who need affordable gear that won’t let us down.
+Both feature an array of guitars for every skill level, from beginner to pro.
+One niche where these legendary companies shine is guitars for intermediate-level players.
+Of course, they make outstanding instruments for professional players too, but most of us are hobby players, semi-pros, or working musicians who need affordable gear that won’t let us down.

-This article will help you, as a beginner and intermediate player, understand what makes these brands different, where they share similarities, and how to choose between them.
+This article will help you, as a beginner and intermediate player, to understand what makes these brands different, where they share similarities, and how to choose between them.

 Then you can get on your way to choosing the perfect guitar or bass from one of these brands, or expand your search to one of the other top guitar companies out there.

-Fender Stratocaster, Ibanez RG and Ibanez S General Comparison
+Fender and Ibanez Guitars Comparison

 Maple or Rosewood